 For a piece of content, it looks like:

 Hi [First Name],

-[Brand] created an infographic about [topic] that has some interesting stats, like [interesting stat].
+[Brand] created a article/guide/blog post about [topic] that has some interesting stats, like [interesting stat].

 I’d love for you to consider sharing it with your readers.